KK666-AI/Protein-Folding-Collection/README.md

 ## Protein Folding Resource Collection

-In this repository you will find papers, tutorials and open-resource projects related to Protein Folding.
+In this repository you will find papers, tutorials and open-resource projects related to protein folding.
-The goal is to used as a learning resource.
+The goal is to collect learning resources.
 This repository is contribution friendly, so if you want to add something, please feel free to submit a PR.